Skip to main content

 • Skip local installation and upgrades—the managed endpoint stays current with the latest StreamNative MCP capabilities.

-• Connect from IDEs such as VS Code with a single click or point any MCP-compatible runtime to the hosted URL.
+• Connect from IDEs such as VS Code with a single click or point any MCP-compatible runtime to your cluster endpoint.

 • Authenticate with the same StreamNative Cloud credentials you already use for agent deployments.